ncatlab/nlab-content/pages/851.md

 We give the definition in terms of the model of [[(∞,1)-categories]] in terms of [[quasi-categories]].

-Recall from [[join of quasi-categories]] that there are two different but quasi-catgorically equivalent definitions of _join_, denoted $\star$ and $\diamondsuit$.
+Recall from [[join of quasi-categories]] that there are two different but quasi-categorically equivalent definitions of _join_, denoted $\star$ and $\diamondsuit$.
 Accordingly we have the following two different but quasi-categoricaly equivalent definitions of over/under quasi-categories.

 +-- {: .num_prop}